HBS-Urosystem/urosystem.kit2/cms/pages/ic-bps/diet-tips.en.md

 id: diet-tips
 folder: ic-bps
 published: true
-title: How to Work out Your Own IC/BPS Diet
+title: How to work out your own IC/BPS diet
-keywords: IC/BPS diet, interstitial cystitis, elimination diet, bladder, irritation, diet log, trigger symptoms, Interstitial Cystitis, Bladder Pain Syndrome, IC/BPS
+keywords: IC/BPS diet, elimination diet, bladder irritation, diet log, IC/BPS triggers, IC/BPS food, Interstitial Cystitis, Bladder Pain Syndrome, IC/BPS
 description: In IC/BPS, diet is important as it can reduce bladder irritation.
-  An elimination diet can be helpful in finding out which foods and drinks can be safely consumed.
+The range of safely consumable foods and drinks can be experimented by applying an elimination diet.
 menutitle: Diet Tips
 blocks:
   - id: ic-bps/diet-tips